Humbedooh/asfmm/README.md

 ### Resetting the history
 To reset the chat and quorum history, simply delete asfmm.sqlite and restart the service.

+### Scaling
+On a normal machine (single-core AMD EPYC for instance), the service can handle around 1,500 concurrent users, assuming the TLS terminator has been adjusted to allow such.

 ## Acknowledgements: